offpic/SELF-BALANCING-ROBOT-STM32-STEPPER/README.md

 3 - Sometimes you need a weight from the front or back to stabilize the balance.

 4 - Use a leather wheel, not a plastic one, as it tends to slip.

+5 - direction of sensor mpu6050 as in photo